h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 ```

 Note the *-d* which allows us to run docker-compose in the background.
-Our app will be locally available in your favorite web browser at: **http://localhost:3838/**
+Our app will be locally available in our favorite web browser at: **http://localhost:3838/**
 On a 'real' remote webserver, the very same setup will work, but we will need some glue in between, so our domain is mapped to our app.
 But enough for one blog post – let's take a look at webservers DNS etc. another time!

-Ah, and you can check out our participants answers like this:
+Ah, and we can check out our participants answers like this:

 ```sh
 docker-compose exec postgres psql -U postgres -d postgres